 But what your customers are going to remember is they trusted you with their data, and then they found out that you weren’t worthy of that trust.
 In the Mailchimp hack, The Verge writes that “the attackers focused on obtaining data from users in the cryptocurrency and finance sectors.”
 There are few industries where trust is more important than in the financial world.
 You’re going to be the one who has to go back to them and explain why their sensitive data wasn’t as safe as you had assured them it was, and what you’re going to do to secure it going forward.
 You’ll lose customers, without any doubt.
 You can blame the Mailchimp hack all you want, but customers aren’t likely to shrug that off.

-Partnering with a customer marketing platform that allows you to connect directly to your database can help you prevent all these problems from the outset.
+Partnering with a customer engagement platform that allows you to connect directly to your database can help you prevent all these problems from the outset.

 The aftermath is messy